jmacthefatcat/cook-book/_mains/spaghetti-carbonara.md

 - Keep stirring and add your parsley/cilantro
 - stir about more until sauce is a little creamy then serve
 ---

+Adding whole button mushrooms to the pan while you cook your bacon is a nice little add-on and helps replicate meatballs.